Christopher Jay

 Unpublished Research and Work in Progress

-I am probably most excited at the moment about ineffability - an interest arising out of my longstanding fascination with transcendental idealism, particularly in Schopenhauer and Wittgenstein but most especially in Kant.
-I think the notion of acquaintance might be the key to understanding our relationship with the ineffable thing in itself (an idea which I have benefited from discussing with my student Niamh Williams, who wrote a good MA dissertation on the idea), and that there is only one kind of knowledge which is ineffable in an interesting sense (and it is not knowledge-how or knowledge by acquaintance generally), namely knowledge of ineffable truths (which I think might be possible because there might be ineffable propositions, some of which could be true).
-And I have some things to say about the 'Limit Argument' which recurs throughout the history of work on the ineffable, perhaps most famously in the Preface of the Tractatus, and is reconstructed nicely by A. W. Moore in various places (including his The Evolution of Modern Metaphysics, e.g. p.
+My interest in ineffability originally arose out of my longstanding fascination with transcendental idealism, particularly in Schopenhauer and Wittgenstein but most especially in Kant.
+In work which will probably remain outside the book project, I am trying to think about how the notion of acquaintance might be the key to understanding our relationship with the ineffable thing in itself (an idea which I benefited from discussing with my former student Niamh Williams, who wrote a good MA dissertation on the idea).
+And I might have some things to say about the 'Limit Argument' which recurs throughout the history of work on the ineffable, perhaps most famously in the Preface of the Tractatus, and which is reconstructed nicely by A. W. Moore in various places (including his The Evolution of Modern Metaphysics, e.g. p.
 135), but which I think has less to it than is often thought.
 I am still working through the issues here, trying to write some things, and would be delighted to discuss them with anyone who is interested, because I've got a lot more learning and thinking to do!

 I recently finished a paper on treating like cases alike.